Takeaways

 Keypad

-In fact, all ButterflyMX access control readers work with the ButterflyMX mobile app, meaning users can always unlock the door with their smartphones.
+In fact, all ButterflyMX access control readers work with the ButterflyMX mobile app, meaning users can always open a door card reader with their smartphones.

 Features of the ButterflyMX keypad: